rickerlyman/streaming-ucu-week1-test/src/main/scala/week1/HomeAssignment_Part2.md

 ### Running
 Create Scala console application which evaluates expression given in example (18/27-1/2).
 Create run configuration from within IDEA, run it.
 Run it using sbt directly through terminal.
-Package jar artifact and create sh script to run program using `scala` utility
+Package jar artifact and create sh/bat script to run program using `scala` utility

 ### Submitting the result
 The result should be a zip archive containing the project with code and runnable script submitted to grading system.